brookeschoen/teacupsports/source/wrestling/wrestling.rst

 the NCAA title.
 He became the first freshman to be named the NCAA Wrestling Team Championship's most outstanding wrestler.
 He went 40-0 his sophomore year, as well as his junior year.
 This raised his total record to 119-0.
 His senior year, he again went undefeated with a record of 40-0.
-He became the second wrestler to to win an NCAA title four times.
+He became the second wrestler to win an NCAA title four times.
 He set an NCAA record with 159 straight wins; he never lost a match.